Customer Identity Management for the C-Suite

 Software is Eating the World

-If CEOs today do not act with the speed and decisiveness necessary, they risk a more nimble “digital” company entering their market and acquiring the bulk of their profits.
+If CEOs today do not act with the speed and decisiveness necessary, they risk a more nimble “digital” company entering their market and establishing beachheads and chipping away at previously “safe” market segments.
 The strategy consulting firm, Innosight, concluded that 75% of the S&P 500 could be replaced due to “creative disruption” in the next 15 years.
-Companies that do not embrace digital will be left with being commodity producers of goods and services at best, or at worst, will simply go away.
+Companies that do not embrace digital will become commodity producers known for lackluster customer experiences at best, or at worst, will simply go away.

-The Importance of Customer IAM (CIAM)
+The Importance of Consumer IAM (CIAM)

-CIAM requirements for the CMO, CISO, and CIO
+CIAM requirements for the C-suite

 The marketing team relies on CIAM to solve several core needs:

-• Cohesive omni-channel experiences—Users should be able to access any experience with the same identity and account.
+- Cohesive omni-channel experiences: Users should be able to access any experience with the same identity and account.